Iristyle/CroMagVersion/README.md

 ## Release Notes

+#### 0.3.5.0 - minor bugfix

+* When hg or git was not in PATH, builds could generate spurious exceptions like `System.ComponentModel.Win32Exception (0x80004005): The system cannot find the file specified`

 #### 0.3.4.0 - minor bugfix

 * Deleting README-CroMagVersion.txt during install
 * This file is used to ensure install.ps1 is kicked off, but thats it!

 #### 0.3.2.0 - minor bugfix